-The First Minister's Reading Challenge bhas been replaced with the Reading Schools accreditation.
-It is an inclusive, exciting programme for all children fostering a love of reading for pleasure Research shows that reading for pleasure is crucially important for children's development The Challenge is open to all local authority and independent primary and secondary schools across Scotland, as well as, libraries and community groups You can find out more information about Reading Schools and also how schools can register to take part here Reading Schools A reading app called Bookzilla, aimed at S 1 S 3 pupils, helps them find and recommend books and to set themselves reading challenges.
+The First Minister's Reading Challenge has been replaced with the Reading Schools accreditation.
+It is an inclusive, exciting programme for all children, fostering a love of reading for pleasure.
+Research shows that reading for pleasure is crucially important for children's development.
+The Reading School programme is open to all local authority and independent primary and secondary schools across Scotland, as well as libraries and community groups.
+You can find out more information about Reading Schools at the Reading Schools website.